marcwrobel/ansible-collection-assertions/README.md

 ## Assertions

+This collection supports the following assertions :

-- [assert.ansible_version](ansible_collections/marcwrobel/assertions/roles/assert_ansible_version/README.md): Asserts that Ansible version is between the given versions.
+- [assert_ansible_version](ansible_collections/marcwrobel/assertions/roles/assert_ansible_version/README.md): Asserts that Ansible version is between the given versions.

+Take a look at each assertion README for a more comprehensible documentation with usages.